-It started within five minutes of leaving our hostel and continued to thud against our heads as we miserably walked the half hour to the centre of Prague’s Old Town.
+It started within five minutes of leaving our hostel and continued to thud against our heads as we miserably walked the forty minute walk to the centre of Prague’s Old Town.
 I turned to Dave.

 I’d insisted Dave didn’t need to replace it – umbrellas take up far too much room and, well, the next time we’ll be in Europe it’ll be July!
 Summer!
 It definitely wouldn’t rain in summer.

 He thought I knew what I was talking about.